Although we don’t provide programme specific assistance we can help you with:

 - Referencing and how to acknowledge the use of other people’s ideas or intellectual property

 Once you learn the ‘secrets’ of study success, you will find your studies easier and more enjoyable.
 As well as giving one-to-one support, we also run class workshops and Summer School workshops.
 Please contact your local Student Support Advisor for further assistance.

-TWoA Study Skills GuideDownload study skills guide PDF
+TWoA Study Skills GuideDownload (PDF)

 American Psychological Association (APA) Referencing